Frequently Asked Questions:

 - 10. What support services are available to students such as academic advising, counseling, and student accessibility support services?

 - 11. What technology is in the classroom I am teaching in?

 - 12. How do course evaluations work?

-- 13. What services are available to faculty through the Teaching, Learning & Technology Department?
+- 13. What services are available to faculty through the Center for Excellence in Learning & Teaching?

 - 14. How to order textbooks and other course materials.